MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

     However, if the computer has both Office 2016 and Visio 2016 installed on it, you must add the Japanese resources for each product through two separate operations because there are two separate installation sources, one for Office 2016, and the other for Visio 2016.

-- **Deploy language packs as separate products.** This method involves running the  *language pack's*  setup file so that the full Language Pack is installed on the computer rather than modifying an existing installation of  *Office 2016*  .
+- **Deploy language packs as separate products.** This method involves running the language pack's setup file so that the full Language Pack is installed on the computer rather than modifying an existing installation of Office 2016.
 Deploying language packs is appropriate when you want to add languages after a deployment of Office 2016 but do not know which Office 2016 products are currently installed on users' computers.
 To use this method, you must have at least one Office 2016 product installed on the computer.

 > [!NOTE]
 > Language-specific elements for Project 2016 and Visio 2016 are installed separately.
 You must rerun the Language Pack setup for these products.
-For more information, see [Deploy language packs](add-or-remove-language-packs-after-deployment-of-office-2016.md#section2) later in this article.
+For more information, see [Deploy language packs](add-or-remove-language-packs-after-deployment-of-office-2016.md#deploylangpack) later in this article.

+<a name="BKMK_Before"> </a>
 ## Before you begin
-<a name="BKMK_Before"> </a>

 Determine which languages will be used at the beginning of your deployment.
 If you change users' configurations after the initial deployment and include additional languages as part of your customizations, you must first copy all the Office 2016 Language Packs that you want to deploy to the network installation point that contains the Office product files.
-For example, \\ _server_\ _share_\Office2016.
-A static list of the products that are contained in the installation source is built  *only*  during the initial creation of a customization .msp file.
+For example, \\\server\share\Office2016.
+A static list of the products that are contained in the installation source is built only during the initial creation of a customization .msp file.
 If you later add more languages to the installation source, the existing .msp file is not updated to reflect this change.
 Addressing this issue involves the following steps:

 1. Create a new customization file by using the Office Customization Tool (OCT).